BrettMarkland-Sanchez/team-profile-generator/README.md

   ### Brett.MarklandSanchez@gmail.com
   ### https://github.com/BrettMarkland-Sanchez
   ## Testing
-  Tests included validate the logic for the eacch of the classes used to construct the employee objects.
+  Tests included validate the logic for the each of the classes used to construct the employee objects.
   ## License

     Copyright © Brett Markland-Sanchez.
 All rights reserved.